zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 -------------
 # Conclusion

-`Gitlab` is an amazing project and provide a very nice spot where everything is well integrated to provide us a very good coding experience.
+`Gitlab` is an amazing project and provide a very nice spot where everything is well integrated, the coding experience is enhanced.

-I hope that the migration to `Google compute engine` will provide a better robustness to the project.
+Finally, let's hope that the migration to `Google compute engine` will provide a better robustness to the project and less issues.

 > Longue vie à Gitlab !!

+Cheers!

-The complete `Gitlab CI`
+Here is the complete `Gitlab CI`
 <script src="https://gitlab.com/snippets/1745898.js"></script>